Activity

 This scavenger hunt is like a revamped version of a game you probably remember from childhood: Hot and Cold.
-Instead of telling the seeker if he's getting “warmer” or “colder” as he narrows in on a hidden object, you’ll use words like up, down, over, and under.
-Sure it's simple, but it's fun, and it will arm your child with some directional vocabulary he should master in time for kindergarten.
+Instead of telling the seeker if they are getting “warmer” or “colder” as they narrow in on a hidden object, they will use words like up, down, over, and under.
+Sure, it's simple, but it's fun, and it will arm your children with some directional vocabulary they should master in time for kindergarten.

 What You Need: